 SUVs with the cheapest car insurance costs in Kansas

-In Kansas, the Honda HR-V and Honda CR-V are some of the most affordable SUVs to insure with an average six-month full coverage cost of $989 and $1,018 respectively.
-See the table below for the complete list of affordable SUVs to insure.
+The Honda HR-V and Honda CR-V are the cheapest SUVs to insure in Kansas, with an average cost of $989 and $1,018 respectively for a six-month full coverage policy.
+The table below shows how the SUVs compare in terms of insurance rates.

 Vehicle model (SUV’s) | Average six-month premium |